darius/cant/guide.md

 ```

 I'm thinking of dropping this.
 While there are more places it could be
-used, you'd lose the documentation value of naming the argument.
+used, when you do you lose the documentation value of naming the argument.

 More syntax that'd occasionally be nice if it existed: a `(matcher
 pattern)` creating a single-argument function that returns `#yes` if